Run Large Scale Jobs with EMR on EKS Spark Operator¶

 - m5.24xlarge & c5.metal

-The experiment data reveals that medium-sized EC2 instances demonstrate more consistent and favorable performance in this Spark cluster configuration:
+The experiment data reveals that medium-sized EC2 instances (8xlarge, 16xlarge) demonstrate more consistent and favorable performance in this Spark cluster configuration:

 Compared to larger instance types, medium-sized instances exhibit a better balance of efficiency and stability in this specific setup, suggesting they are well-suited for the current cluster configuration.

-3.1 To Isolate the Operational services and Spark application pods¶
+3.1 Isolate Operational Services and Spark Application Pods¶

-It is recommended to run the operational services onto the dedicate NodeGroups from both performance and operational consideration.
+It is recommended to run operational services on dedicated NodeGroups from both performance and operational considerations.

-to be allocated in the same operational node:
+Implementation: Use podAntiAffinity to ensure multiple Spark Operators are NOT allocated to the same operational node:

 nodeSelector: